 A couple of quick side notes if you’re uploading edited videos to Instagram Stories:

 The Instagram Stories aspect ratio is 9:16 (1080 pixel width by 1920 pixel height).
-Videos uploaded to Instagram Stories will automatically break into 15 second sections when played back by viewers, and there will be a slight pause between each 15 second section.
+Videos uploaded to Instagram Stories will automatically break into fifteen second sections when played back by viewers, and there will be a slight pause between each section.

 How to Upload a Video to Instagram from the App